 \paragraph{Examples} One of the most fundamental categories is $\SetCat$, the category in which objects are sets up to a certain prefixed cardinality, and arrows are arbitrary maps.
 Similarly $\Topo$ denotes the category of topological spaces, with continuous maps as arrows.
 We denote by $\VectCat$ the category in which the objects are vector spaces and arrows are linear maps.
 The collection $\AffineCat$ that we have already defined has the same objects as $\VectCat$ but all affine maps as morphisms.
 Note that this includes the morphisms in $\VectCat$.
 This makes $\VectCat$ a \emph{subcategory} of $\AffineCat$.
 Suppose $\calU$ is any set.
 Then the power-set $2^{\calU}$ of subsets of $\calU$ is a category, in which the relations are the subset $\subseteq$ relations.
 Note that there can be only at most one arrow between any two objects $A,B$ of this category, which is to be interpreted as inclusion.
-Such categories are known as \emph{preorders}, and other examples are the category of ordered natural numbers, real numbers, open covers, and the concept of infinitesimal \cite[see]{Das2023_CatEntropy}.
+Such categories are known as \emph{preorders}, and other examples are the category of ordered natural numbers, real numbers, open covers, and the concept of infinitesimal \cite[see]{Das2023CatEntropy}.

 A particularly important example of categorical structure can be found in semigroups.
 Any semigroup $\calG$ can be interpreted as a 1-point category, in which each arrow corresponds bijectively to elements of $\calG$.
 The associativity of semigroup operation becomes the associativity of arrow composition.
-Shown below are 1-point categorical representations of the semigroup $\SqBrack{\num_0, +}$, $\SqBrack{\integer, +}$ and $\SqBrack{\real, +}$.
+Figure \ref{fig:semigroups} presents some 1-point categorical representations of the semigroups $\SqBrack{\num_0, +}$, $\SqBrack{\integer, +}$ and $\SqBrack{\real, +}$.
 See Figure \ref{fig:semigroups} for some illustrations.
 We next discuss how different categories can be transformed into one another.